 Rana Foroohar

-Prior to joining the FT and CNN, Foroohar was for six years the assistant managing editor in charge of business and economics at Time, as well as the magazine’s economic columnist.
+Prior to joining the FT and CNN, Foroohar spent 6 years at TIME, as assistant managing editor and economic columnist.
 She also spent 13 years at Newsweek, as an economic and foreign affairs editor and a foreign correspondent covering Europe and the Middle East.
-During that time, she was awarded the German Marshall Fund’s Peter Weitz Prize for transatlantic reporting.
-She has also received awards and fellowships from institutions including the Johns Hopkins School of International Affairs and the East–West Center at the University of Hawaii.
-She is a life member of the Council on Foreign Relations.
+She is the recipient of the German Marshall Fund’s Peter Weitz Prize for transatlantic reporting, and has received awards and fellowships from institutions such as the Society for Advancing Business Editing and Writing (SABEW), the Newswoman’s Club of New York, the Johns Hopkins School of International Affairs and the East West Center.
+She is a member of the Council on Foreign Relations, and sits on the board of the Open Markets Institute.

-Foroohar graduated in 1992 from Barnard College, Columbia University, which she attended after leaving her hometown of Frankfort, Indiana, in the heart of the rural Midwest.
-She currently lives in Brooklyn, NY, with her husband, the writer John Sedgwick, and her two children, Alex and Darya.
+Foroohar graduated in 1992 from Barnard College, Columbia University.
+She lives in Brooklyn with her husband, the author John Sedgwick, and her two children.

 Featuring this expert